excelerate-america/FrontEndChallenge/index.md

 1. Focus on Layout and Design for both “Desktop & Mobile” and try and match Figma doc
 1. Build and test locally then push your branch before the interview
 1. We will discuss your project during the interview to understand how you tackled problems and your process for creating the page

+**Please contact me, if you have any questions about the challenge or need any clarifications.**
+Please contact me!
+The best method is via Discord:
+If you are new to Discord
+-

+ 1) follow this link to set up your discord account,
+ 2) [Sign up to Discord](https://discord.com/register)2) once your account is setup navigate to the friends section and type in my username
+ @drew_beaman

 **🚨 if your portfolio contains a project that is similar please contact me! 🚨**